A place where forgetfulness gets prompt attention

 In fact, diagnosis is critical to managing medications in general, said Dr. Volpe.
 Patients with Lewy Body Dementia (LBD), for instance, may have extreme reactions to certain types of sedatives.
 LBD is marked by abnormal microscopic deposits that damage brain cells over time, and can resemble both Alzheimer’s and Parkinson’s diseases.

 There may be better treatments for dementia on the horizon.
 Dr. Strittmatter’s research uncovered the process by which the plaque associated with Alzheimer’s causes brain cells to die.
 In the laboratory, his team was able to block the process with two drugs: MTEP and AZD0530.
 A Yale-led clinical trial is now testing the benefit of AZD0530 for Alzheimer’s patients, while a clinical trial based on the MTEP outcome is being developed.

 The more scientists learn about Alzheimer’s, the more they realize that genes play an important role, and the clinic also utilizes genetic testing.
 Identification and diagnosis of people at high genetic risk for dementia could accelerate research into therapies that can halt declining brain function, Dr. Strittmatter said.

 In the meantime, Antonio’s wife said the Adler Memory Clinic provided their family with some resolution.
 “Tony worked day and night to get his Ph.D. ,” said Victoria of her multi-talented husband.
 “They used to call him ‘The Renaissance Man’ around campus. ” She said knowing that the accusations that he was faking his disease were unjust have increased her passion about raising awareness.

 To contact the Adler Memory Clinic call 203-737-8859.

-This Article was submitted by Mark Santore, on Thursday, March 27, 2014.
+This article was submitted by Mark Santore on March 27, 2014.